 Accolade LRF makes charging from external sources, such as power banks, fast and easy with a micro-USB jack.
 The convenience of power-bank charging even enhances the ability to power up the Accolade LRF during extremely cold weather while also protecting the source from rapid discharge.

 When it is necessary to temporarily stop observation the user can apply Display Off function.
 It provides the necessary level of camouflage (no light from the eyepiece of the device) between observation sessions as well as the fast restart of observation (when display is turned off, all other systems are working; for normal operation it is enough just to power on the display again).

 The ergonomic, wireless remote control (optional), with encoder wheel, puts the full range of Accolade operation at your fingertips when comfort and convenience means taking hands-off the controls.

 Interchangeable standard power supplies for Trail / Helion / Accolade / Digisight Ultra / Forward / Krypton / Lexion.

 The Pulsar PB8I Power Bank is designed to extend operating time of Pulsar devices equipped with a microUSB port.

-The Pulsar RCC Wireless Remote Control is designed to control remotely device's selected functions and to navigate its menu.
+The Pulsar Wireless Remote Controls are designed to control remotely device's selected functions and to navigate its menu.